mithundruikar/digital-number-scanner/readme.md

+##PLEASE NOTE THIS DESIGN IS JUST TO DEMONSTRATE ONE WAY OF SEPARATION OF CONCERNS.
+IT IS VERY OBVIOUS THAT IT IS BIT OF OVER KILL FOR THIS SIMPLE PROBLEM.
+BUT IT IS NOT ABOUT SOLVING THIS PROBLEM.
+IT IS JUST TO DEMOSTRATE/SHARE CONCEPTS.
+PARSING DIGITAL NUMBER TO THEIR NUMBER STRING IS NOT ONLY GOAL.
+THAT CAN BE DONE WITH VERY SIMPLE APP.

 ## Summary
 This is a digital number scanner.
 Input will be a path to a file containing LCD style numbers.
 Output will be a numbers matching the LCD representation. e.g.